Skip to main content

 Amplifies: 3701.61

-Five Year Review Date: 6/25/2024
+Five Year Review Date: 7/2/2029

-Prior Effective Dates: 1/15/2015, 7/1/2018
+Prior Effective Dates: 1/31/2022

 Rule 3701-8-06 | Quality assurance and monitoring of providers.

-(A) The department will monitor providers for compliance with the rules in this chapter; the terms of an agreement, or contract entered into by provider; quality assurance standards set forth by the model being implemented, and other applicable program-related federal and state laws.
+(A) The department will monitor providers for compliance with the rules in this chapter; the terms of an agreement, or contract entered into by provider, quality assurance standards set forth by the model being implemented, and other applicable program-related federal and state laws.

-(B) When the director determines that a home visiting provider is not in compliance with the rules in this chapter, the terms of an agreement or contract entered into by provider or other applicable program-related federal or state laws, the department shall notify the provider in writing of the specific findings and the action the department will take.
+(B) When the director determines that a home visiting provider is not in compliance with the rules in this chapter, the terms of an agreement or contract entered into by provider or other applicable program-related federal or state laws, the department will notify the provider in writing of the specific findings and the action the department will take.
 Actions may include, but are not limited to:

 (4) Suspend or terminate provider's agreement or contract.